COSIMA/domain-tools/README.md

                                 --fraction <frac>
 ```

-Cells with a fraction of sea area smaller than <frac> will have their depth set
+Cells with a fraction of sea area smaller than `<frac>` will have their depth
+set to zero.

-to zero.
-Can produce non-advective cells and/or new seas.
+Can produce non-advective cells.

+Can also produce new isolated seas - if this is the case, a warning is given and
+the `lakes_removed` attribute of `depth` is set to 'no '.

 ### check_nonadvective